Last Updated on April 16, 2023 by Andrew Pirie

 With 0 COVID Deaths.
 Vietnam’s second competition of the year is underway next month.
 They had their first meet of the year earlier in June, the Thong Nhat Speedy Cup.

 While in Thailand no competitions yet, but the Athletes are fully training in the track oval.
-Taipei also had its first competitions for the year.
+Taipei also had its first competition for the year.

 Hong Le is the Favourite in the Women’s Vietnam National Marathon